BusinessGateway Series is a professional development program presented

 The BusinessGateway Series is open to the entire Northeast Ohio business and legal community.
 Programs are designed to assist and inform small and medium sized enterprises to grow in a global economy.
 Programs feature leading CSU business and law faculty as well as guest speakers from the business, venture capital, and banking world.

 Now that the world is flat, businesses of all sizes can go global by selling their products and services abroad.
 The National Export Initiative launched by the White House in 2010 further opened the door to international business by creating new opportunities for U.S. companies to export their goods.
 Businesses can significantly grow their customer base by penetrating foreign markets, but doing business abroad also poses certain risks and challenges that must be managed.
-Attorney Jon Yormick will join Nate Ward to describe how best to enter foreign markets and minimize the legal and business risks that may arise.
+Mr. Ward will describe how best to enter foreign markets and minimize the business risks that may arise.

 3558 Lee Road

 Contact the Centers for Outreach and Engagement at 216.687.4750 or firstname.lastname@example.org